 When is Nature School Day Camp?

-Day Camps are offered the 3 weeks listed below.
-You may register for just 1 week, 2 weeks, or the full 3 weeks.
-For each week, you may choose EITHER a morning session from 8:30 – 11:30am OR an afternoon session from 12:30 – 3:30pm.
-Contact us with inquiries regarding single day(s) options.
+Day Camps are offered in Nov and Dec.
+You may register for just 1 week, 2 weeks, or the all the weeks.
+Afternoon sessions only from 1230 – 330 pm.
+Contact us with inquiries regarding possible different options.

 What is the daily schedule?

 We offer half day programs.
-You may enroll for mornings (8:30am-11:30am) OR afternoon (12:30pm-3:30pm).
 Half days are designed to provide support, structure, and socialization to children while giving parents time to refresh and plan for at-home learning the other half of the day.
 Our programs give kids a break from screen time and gets them outside, active, and engaged!
 Games, activities, and crafts will be designed around STEAM (science, technology, engineering, arts, and math) and topics relatable to curriculum for grades 4K, K and 1st grade.

 Where is Nature School Day Camp located?